What dyscalculia actually is.

 The word itself comes from Greek and Latin roots that roughly mean "difficulty with calculating."
 But that translation undersells what it actually means.
 Dyscalculia is not just being bad at math the way some people are bad at parallel parking.
 It is a real, measurable difference in how the brain handles foundational concepts like:

-A kid with dyscalculia might be able to memorize that "3 + 5 = 8" without ever really feeling that the answer is right.
+A child with dyscalculia might be able to memorize that "3 + 5 = 8" without ever really feeling that the answer is right.
 The fact stays separate from the meaning.
-That is exhausting, and it is the reason kids with dyscalculia often hit a wall around 3rd or 4th grade when math stops being about memorizing facts and starts being about reasoning.
+That is exhausting, and it is the reason children with dyscalculia often hit a wall around 3rd or 4th grade when math stops being about memorizing facts and starts being about reasoning.

 What dyscalculia is not.